agbarnett/medianwatch/content/post/2020-02-28-first-post.md

 I've got a post coming on how my research has been misused by those trying to deny the climate crisis.
 I also want to write about some statistical mistakes I've made in published papers, which I realise may just help the climate change propagandists to undermine my credibility.

 I was inspired by [Alison Hill](https://alison.rbind.io) to start this blog, thanks to her great talk at [YSC2019](https://ysc2019.netlify.com).
 The blog theme was borrowed with permission from [Zhao Huabing](https://zhaohuabing.com).

+I am still learning about blogs and blogdown, so you will find problems in the pages with broken links and equations not rendering.
+Please do contact me if you have any improvements or fixes.